 The Nominating and Corporate Governance Committee presently consists of directors Roberts, Ryan, Shaw (Chair) and Witmer.
 The Committee, which met three times in 2016, reviews and makes recommendations to the Board regarding the composition and structure of the Board, criteria and qualifications for Board membership, director compensation and evaluation of current directors and potential candidates for director.
 The Committee maintains formal processes for evaluating the performance of the Board, the lead director, and the individual directors.
 It is also responsible for establishing and monitoring policies and procedures concerning corporate governance.
 Further information concerning the Nominating and Corporate Governance Committee and its procedures appears below.
-The Nominating and Corporate Governance Guidelines and the corporate governance practices of the Board.
+The Nominating and Corporate governance practices of the Board continually assess the Company's Corporate Governance Guidelines and the corporate governance practices of the Board.